jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Example-DataStandardsWales-Bundle-CareDocumentSubmit-CDR.page.md

 * If the bundle carries the actual PDF content prior to storage by the Care Document Service, use `content.attachment.data` to carry the PDF content as a base 64 binary.
 * If the document is already in the applicable document store, use `content.attachment.url` to point to the document location.

-The bundle does not cover external supersession identifier, as the construction of the `DocumentReference.identifier` element in this case has not been finalised at the time of publication.

 <div class="tab-wrap">
   <ul class="tab-head">
     <li class="tablink" onclick="openCity(this,'tabtree')" data-target="tabtree">